Irma Upex-Huggins - a Palewell Press author

 Irma enjoys travelling, especially the intimacy of small places - island communities and small towns; always visiting markets on her travels and learning about people,

 their lives, languages and customs.

-Her new poetry collection, Red Winds - a VSO in Tanzania is being published by Palewell
+Her new poetry collection, Red Winds - a VSO in Tanzania was published by Palewell

 Press in April 2018.
 Author of two other poetry books: Aloes and Brown Sugar, 1991 and Charcoal Woman, 1993, Irma is a member of Poets Anonymous and also plays guitar.